 Strategically Placed Reviews Build Trust In Your Brand & Increase Inquiries.

 A 2016 study by BrightLocal demonstrates the impact of reviews on consumer buying decisions.
 More than 6,000 North American consumers were asked to participate in a study aimed at the trustworthiness of a business.
-They were shown two landing pages for a local business—one highlighting an actual customer’s review on the page and the second with a banner that states the business was dependable without a review.
+They were shown two landing pages for a local business.
+One highlighted an actual customer’s review on the page.
+The second showed a banner that states the business was dependable instead of a customer’s review.

 - 83% of participants deemed the business with user-generated reviews as trustworthy.